Tag Archive for 'blogging'

 Bilateral Kellerberrin Screenshot

 An essay I wrote about my blog-as-art project Bilateral Kellerberrin has been published in The International Journal of the Arts in Society.
-You can check it out over here.
-Unfortunately, you have to buy the article (!) and I don’t know how easy that process is, although it’s only five bucks.
+(You can download a pdf here or here.)

 To give you a broad idea, the essay is about blogging as a new(ish) form of artmaking, requiring us to think in new(ish) ways about its ethics and aesthetics.
 It also involves a bit of thinking about some of the ideas in Nicolas Bourriaud’s Relational Aesthetics, particularly the idea of micro-utopias and the difference between art that occurs in -vs- out of an art gallery context.
 I’m following John Dewey’s concerns (from Art as Experience) that art should not compartmentalise itself into special architectural spaces, but try to find ways to co-exist with every day life on its own terms.
 I claim that blogging (as I used it in Bilateral Kellerberrin) has the capacity to do this.